-With the takeover of Aman Resorts by a Russian billionaire Vladislav Doronin and the departure of Adrian Zecha, the legendary founder of Aman, the brand sails unchartered waters.
-The entry into the city resorts market is a indication of the things to come, as Aman is looking into opening similar properties in New York, London, Paris and Singapore.
+With the takeover of Aman Resorts by a Russian billionaire Vladislav Doronin and the departure of Adrian Zecha, the legendary founder of Aman, the brand sailed into the unchartered waters.
+The entry into the city resorts market is an indication of the things to come, as Aman is looking into opening similar properties in New York, London, Paris, and Singapore.

-As exciting as this sounds, only time will show if the new leaders of Aman succeed in maintaining the brand’s ethos, with the legendary service, attention to detail and focus on guest’s privacy—so loved by the Aman afficionados, the Amanjunkies.
+As exciting as this sounds, only time will show if the new leaders of Aman succeed in maintaining the brand’s ethos, with the legendary service, attention to detail, and focus on guest’s privacy—so loved by the Aman aficionados, the “Amanjunkies.”

 All Photos © Aman Resorts